 Note.
-As at 1 July 2019, this is the NSW Office of the Environment and Heritage.
+As at 1 July 2019the commencement of this Plan, this is the NSW Office Department of the Planning.
+Industry and Environment and Heritage.
+Environment, Energy and Science (EES).

 operator means the operator of the water supply system for the water source.